Apple CEO met China Mobile head, discussed cooperation

 | BEIJING/SINGAPORE

-BEIJING/SINGAPORE Apple Inc CEO Tim Cook on Tuesday met with the head of China Mobile Ltd, the world's largest mobile carrier by subscribers and the only Chinese carrier that doesn't offer iPhones and iPads.
+BEIJING/SINGAPORE Apple Inc (AAPL.O) CEO Tim Cook on Tuesday met with the head of China Mobile Ltd (0941.HK), the world's largest mobile carrier by subscribers and the only Chinese carrier that doesn't offer iPhones and iPads.

 The meeting with China Mobile Chairman Xi Guohua in Beijing was to discuss matters of cooperation, the Chinese firm told Reuters in an emailed statement.
 It gave no further details.